vinkla/extended-acf/README.md

 ### Settings

-Below you'll find a list of settings and their descriptions you can add to your fields.
+Below you'll find a list of settings and their descriptions you can add to your fields. **Please note** that the `type` and `key` values will be automagically added by this package.
+Please don't add these values manually, they will be overwritten.
 [Visit the official documentation](https://www.advancedcustomfields.com/resources/register-fields-via-php#field-settings) to read more about the field settings.
-Please **note** that the `type` and `key` values will be automagically added by this package.
-Please don't add these values manually, they will be overwritten.

 Name | Description
 ---- | -----------